-821 Year IV Selective Courses
+HDI 821 Year IV Selective Courses

 See individual department listing for each selective course description.

 120 course hours, various SDM faculty

-HDI 831 Off-site Clerkship
+HDI 831 Off-site Clerkship HDI 832 Community Outreach in Local and Distance Sites

 Health Law

 Covers the legal and judicial processes as they relate to regulation and litigation in health practice.
 Emphasizes selected readings, participation in seminars, and case studies.
 Instruction in the use of the law library for legal preparation for research publication in a law journal.